Day 3: Larrasoaña to Cizur Menor (via Pamplona)

 …and the next day begins!

-Tonight our hospitalaro has assigned women in a separate room from the men, so hopefully it will be quieter and we will get some sleep.
-Although I am not quite certain of this… some of these women can snore louder than the men! 🙂
+Tonight our hospitalaro has assigned women to a separate room from the men, so hopefully, it will be quieter and we will get some sleep.
+Although I am not quite certain of this, because some of these women can snore louder than the men! 🙂

 Adios until tomorrow!